BOOLEAN¶

-data type in SQL is used to store boolean values, which can be either TRUE
+The BOOLEAN data type in SQL is used to store boolean values, which can be either TRUE or FALSE.
+This data type is useful for representing binary states or conditions in your data.

-Here's an example of how to create a table, insert data, and query data using the BOOLEAN
+Here's an example of how to create a table, insert data, and query data using the BOOLEAN data type:

-Creating a table with a BOOLEAN column
+Creating a table with a BOOLEAN column¶

 To create a table with a BOOLEAN column, use the following SQL syntax:

-Inserting data into the BOOLEAN column
+Inserting data into the BOOLEAN column¶

-To insert data into the BOOLEAN column, provide the boolean values as TRUE
+To insert data into the BOOLEAN column, provide the boolean values as TRUE or FALSE:

 INSERT INTO user_active (username, is_active) VALUES